rvenables/open-product-recovery/standards/transfer_api.md

 1. Create a JSON object containing a collection of claims
 2. Pass that object, a private key, and a signing algorithm to a utility function

 This is the method that should be used to encode and sign all access tokens used by this standard.
-Any signing algorithm supported by JWT may be used, but `HS256` is recommended, since it is most widely supported.
+Any signing algorithm supported by JWT may be used, but `HS256` is recommended, since it is the most widely supported.

 Signing keys are generated in pairs, a public key and a private key.
 The private key used for token signatures must have its accompanying public key listed in the Java Web Signature Key Set given by the `jwks` parameter of the [organization description file](#53-organization-description-file).